core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * The client MUST NOT regard a block-wise request operation as concluded unless all of the messages the client has sent in the operation would not be considered to be valid by the server if they were replayed.

-  When security services are provied by OSCORE, these confirmations typically result either from the client receiving an OSCORE response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.
+  When security services are provided by OSCORE, these confirmations typically result either from the client receiving an OSCORE response message matching the request (an empty ACK is insufficient), or because the message's sequence number is old enough to be outside the server's receive window.

   When security services are provided by DTLS, this can only be confirmed if there was no CoAP retransmission of the request, the request was responded to, and the server performs replay protection.